sirateek/LIFF2.0-Example/README.md

 # Deploy
 You can clone this git and deploy it directly on your firebase hosting or on your web hosting service.

+`Please ensure that you have already configured your LIFF ID in file liff-init.js before deploying it.`

 # Try it now.
 You can try this LIFF right now by clicking the url below.
 It will automatically select browser to open(LINE [If it avaliable], External Web browser).